-The need for image segmentation in medical applications arises from our desire to:

-- 1. Characterize and quantify a disease process - 2.
-Understand the natural course of a disease - 3.
-Study the effects of a treatment regimen for a disease - 4.
-Guide therapeutic procedures

-In our applications, the motivation came from 1 to 3.
+The need for image segmentation in medical applications arises from our desire to (a) characterize and quantify a disease process; (b) understand the natural course of a disease; (c) study the effects of a treatment regimen for a disease; and (d) guide therapeutic procedures.
+In our applications, the motivation came from (a)-(c).
 The performance of the different FC algorithms has been evaluated in these applications quite extensively; please refer to the specific application related papers cited in [41].
-The reasons for choosing FC in these applications are mainly three-fold:

-- We are intimately familiar with the FC technology, have the full resources of its implementation, and have the expertise for optimally utilizing them in medical applications.
-These are crucial requirements for the optimal use of any segmentation algorithm. - Among comparable other families of algorithms (such as graph cuts, watershed, level sets), FC constitutes one of the fastest groups of algorithms. - The FC formulation is entirely digital starting from first principles, and so there are no ad hoc/unspecified continuous-to-digital conversion issues.
+The reasons for choosing FC in these applications are mainly three-fold.
+(1) We are intimately familiar with the FC technology, have the full resources of its implementation, and have the expertise for optimally utilizing them in medical applications.
+These are crucial requirements for the optimal use of any segmentation algorithm.
+(2) Among comparable other families of algorithms (such as graph cuts, watershed, level sets), FC constitutes one of the fastest groups of algorithms.
+(3) The FC formulation is entirely digital starting from first principles, and so there are no ad hoc/unspecified continuous-to-digital conversion issues.